MESA-Best-Practises-Sydney2024/MESA-Best-Practises-Sydney2024/docs/microlab2.rst

   \max \left( \frac{\left| \frac{\partial P} {\partial m} \right| - \left| \frac{Gm} {4 \pi r^4} \right| }{\left|  \frac{\partial P} {\partial m}  \right|} \right)

+You will have to do a loop over all nz-1 cells.
+Because we compute differences between two cells for the derivative of the pressure, we are left with one cell fewer, i.e. nz-1 cells.
 Save these into a new history column named ``max_residuals``.
 (Do not forget to update ``how_many_extra_history_columns``.)
 Think about which quantities are defined on cells and which on faces.

 .. tip::